jfvilas/plugin-kwirth-fileman/README.md

 # Backstage frontend KwirthFileman plugin
-+++ALL PPENDING
 This package is a Backstage frontend plugin for **managing Kubernetes containers' filesystems** in real-time via Kwirth.

-This Backstage plugin allows you to live-stream Kubernetes logs associated to your Backstage entities directly inside your Backstage instance.
-It's very important to understand that for this plugin to work...:
+This Backstage plugin allows you to use a file-explorer-like plugin for navigating through the filesystem, allowing users to examine the content, and also perform file operations like rename, delete, copy, move, copy/cut/paste...

+In addtion users can also download files (or folders), upload files and even preview file content.

   - You need to install the Kwirth [Backstage backend plugin](https://www.npmjs.com/package/@jfvilas/plugin-kwirth-backend).
   - You need to install Kwirth on your Kubernetes cluster, that is, this plugin is just another frontend for [Kwirth](https://jfvilas.github.io/kwirth).